 They’re bad actors just waiting for people to slip up.
 If you take precautions, then you should minimise the chance of this happening.

 Don’t keep all your coins on an exchange

 An exchange is an example of a hot wallet.
-These are the most risky ways of storing your coins.
-Don’t keep all your savings on a exchange.
-Keep drawing them off and store either on a desk top wallet or better buy a Ledger Nano.
+These are the riskiest ways of storing your coins.
+Don’t keep all your savings on an exchange.
+Keep drawing them off and store either on a desktop wallet or better buy a Ledger Nano.
 A ledger Nano is an example of a cold storage device and offers excellent security and peace of mind.

 If you don’t want to invest in a Ledger Nano X just yet, we have covered a range of wallet options for storing coins, check out The Best Crypto Wallets.

 Watch out for scams